slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 ---
 ## Quarkus Undertow

-[Quarkus](https://quarkus.io/) is a Web application framework that supports packaging for GraalVM and HotSpot.
+[Quarkus](https://quarkus.io/) is a web application framework that supports packaging for GraalVM and HotSpot.
 In this section, I'll explain how to configure SlackAppServlet with the framework.

 You can generate a blank project from [code.quarkus.io](https://code.quarkus.io/).
 For simple Bolt apps, we recommend using **Undertow Servlet** in the **Web** component section.
 Nothing else is required.
 Just click **Generate your application** button and download the generated zip file.

 Also, if you don't have additional endpoints using RESTEasy, you can safely remove `quarkus-resteasy` (a dependency included by default).

-### Build Settings
+### Build settings

 The following build setting files work as-is.
 Place either `pom.xml` (for Maven) or `build.gradle` + `settings.gradle` (for Gradle) in the root directory of your project.

-#### Maven - pom.xml
+#### Maven - `pom.xml`

 The following settings are compatible with both of JDK 8 and 11.
 If you prefer using Java 11 features, set `11` to `maven.compiler.source` and `maven.compiler.target`,